fkarg/fkarg.github.io/drafts/longtermplans.md

 how we intend to achieve them, including what we need to prepare before starting.

+Then the actual workshop starts, with the eponymous exercises of [setting goals](#setting-goals).
+This should take you around an hour (invest more if you have the time).
-Then the actual workshop starts, with the eponymous exercises related to Goal-Setting.
-At the end of this part, we'll have list of three to seven goals to work on.
+At the end of this part, we will have list of three to seven goals to focus on.

-After having set the goals, we start to create plans for them.
-For that, we need to clearly define our goals and the steps we need to take to get there.
+Before we actually [plan](#planning), we need to clearly define when we have reached our goals.
+After doing that, we figure out the steps we need to take to get there.
+This will take us about an hour, and the result will be a clear path with the next big and small steps necessary to reach that goal.

+You can skip [execution](#execution) if you have a good Execution System already.

 Then there is Execution, where we describe a robust system to get to the goals, step by step.